rossmartin/react-native-use-file-upload/README.md

 ### How does the local node server throttle the upload requests?

 The local node server throttles the upload requests to simulate a real world scenario on a cellular connection or slower network.
 This helps test out the progress and timeout handling on the client.
-It does this by using the node `throttle` library.
+It does this by using the [node-throttle](https://github.com/TooTallNate/node-throttle) library.
 See the `/upload` route in [here](example/server/server.ts) for the details.

 ### How do I bypass the throttling on the local node server?